 Exemptions

-- The property was occupied by the owner for at least 140 days of that year for the purpose of attending their workplace or business, and the owner has a PPR in Australia (homes owned by companies, associations or organisations are generally not eligible for this exemption).
+- the property was occupied by the owner or vested beneficiary for at least 140 days of that year for the purpose of attending their workplace or business, and the owner or vested beneficiary has a PPR in Australia (homes owned by companies, associations or organisations are generally not eligible for this exemption).

 Do I have to pay vacant residential land tax?